 - a.
-That Respondent's law license be suspended for a period of three years; - That upon suspension, Respondent must comply with the mandates of Rule 3.28 of the Rules of Lawyer Disciplinary Procedure; - That Respondent be required to petition for reinstatement pursuant to Rule 3.32 of the Rules of Lawyer Disciplinary Procedure; - d.
+That Respondent's law license be suspended for a period of three (3) years, which Respondent will voluntarily begin to serve on January 1, 2022; - That upon suspension, Respondent must comply with the mandates of Rule 3.28 of the Rules of Lawyer Disciplinary Procedure; - That Respondent be required to petition for reinstatement pursuant to Rule 3.32 of the Rules of Lawyer Disciplinary Procedure; - d.
 That based upon an analysis completed by PDS, Respondent shall allow PDS to withhold \$58,812.46 in unpaid vouchers as restitution for prior overpayments; - e.
-That Respondent be required to refund Ms. Robertson the \$3,225.00, which includes the \$225.00 for court costs, that she was charged and paid as it was determined to be an unreasonable fee for work that was not completed; - f.
+That Respondent be required to refund Ms. Robertson the \$3,225.00, which includes the \$225.00 for court costs, that she was charged and paid as it was determined to be an unreasonable fee for work that was not completed;

+f.
 That Respondent be ordered to pay the costs of these proceedings pursuant to Rule 3.15 of the Rules of Lawyer Disciplinary Procedure.